ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 University of Pennsylvania, ESE 5190: Intro to Embedded Systems, Lab 1

-    (TODO) YOUR NAME HERE
+    Rongqian Chen
-        (TODO) LinkedIn, personal website, twitter, etc.
+        chenrongqian.com
-    Tested on: (TODO) MacBook Pro (14-inch, 2021), macOS Monterey 12.5.1
+    Tested on: Alienware m15 R2, Windows 10

-(TODO: Your README)
+Include lab questions, screenshots, analysis, etc. s public, so don't put anything here you don't want to share with the world.)

-Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)
+The firefly visualizer uses the RGB sensor which returns the light's R,G,B and clarity value, which range from 0-65536(depend on the clock circle you setup).
+Then set the neopixel.brightness with a scaling clarity value(scaling to 0~1).
+Then the LED on RP2040 will follow the brightness of light the sensor received.
+The firefly LED will be looks like this: